pfertyk/blog/content/007-nasa-aiohttp.md

 Some new things happened here:

-* we get the URL using the previously defined method and read the raw bytes from the image using `resp.read()`
+* we get the URL using the previously defined function and we read the raw bytes from the image using `resp.read()`
 * we check if our image is good enough; if not, we keep looking
-* once we have a satisfying photo we put it in the response (notice we still use the same `web.Response` as before, but this time we specify the `body` instead of `text`)
+* once we have a satisfying photo we put it in the response (notice we still use the same `web.Response` as before, but this time we specify the `body` instead of `text` and we define the `content_type`)

-Note: in this code we have removed the redirection (`HTTPFound`), so now we can easily refresh the page to get another image.
+Note: in this code we removed the redirection (`HTTPFound`), so now we can easily refresh the page to get another image.

 Now we need to figure out how to validate the photos.